Amor-Jansen/BorderRealm/README.md

 ![Image of mockup]()

 For this website I really wanted to challenge myself and learn how to code a 2D game using Vanilla JavaScript, no libraries and no frameworks.
 I bought a few extra courses through Udemy https://www.udemy.com/courses/search/?src=ukw&q=javascript+game and watched a tonne of game development videos from https://www.franksworld.com/tag/franks-laboratory/.
 I followed many instructions from W3Schools as well, an also the Love-Maths project.
+I initially wanted it to be a steampunk game, however it has now evolved into something completely different.

 I hope you will enjoy this game as much as I enjoyed making it.